StonedEdge/Retro-Lite-CM4-Dock/README.md

 # To-do
 - [x] Detect current game/system booted using `runcommand`
-- [x] Add Retrolite CM4 splashscreen on boot
+- [x] Add Retrolite CM4 splashscreen on boot using DMA
-- [ ] Stop splashscreen on COM port detect and switch to stats mode
 - [x] Downscale + convert screenshot and wheel images to 128x128 RGB565 on Pi 4 (Python)
 - [x] Detect RP2040 by Product/Vendor IDs (VID/PIDs)
-- [ ] Identify how to perform hardware scrolling of text on the SSD1351 for game descriptions
-- [ ] Identify how extract game description metadata using Python
+- [x] Identify how extract game text metadata using Python
 - [x] Send system stats to RP2040 over USB
+- [ ] Clear buffer when runcommand-onend.sh is executed when a game is closed, bringing back user to Pi stats view
 - [ ] Implement mode toggles
+- [ ] Identify how to perform hardware scrolling of text on the SSD1351 for game descriptions
+- [ ] Stop splashscreen on COM port detect and switch to stats mode
 - [ ] Implement a 1 min timeout which fades black to the OLED with no user input, wake up OLED on button press (Nice to have)
 - [ ] Implement battery stats (Nice to have)